 Full value protection moving coverage provides the total protection in case something unexpected happens to the items during the relocation.
 According to this liability level, movers can replace the missing item, repair it if possible or offer proper compensation.
 It’s up to the moving company to decide how to make amends for the damaged or lost goods.
 Also, movers are allowed to limit their liability.
 In fact, they are not obliged to compensate you for any item whose value is greater than $100 per pound, unless you have a written agreement.
 All valuable items whose value exceeds $100 must be listed on the shipping documents, otherwise movers won’t be held accountable if they get lost or damaged during the move.

 Released value protection, also called limited liability provides basic or minimal coverage.
-According to this type of protection, movers are offering compensation based on the weight of the item, not on its current value.
+According to this type of protection, NYC movers are offering compensation based on the weight of the item, not on its current value.
 Released value protection is an economical option you won’t be charged additionally.
 But, in case your items get lost or damaged, movers will offer only 60 cents per pound.
 If you opt for this kind of coverage, you might want to consider purchasing additional third-party insurance.
 Although it is not compulsory, you can never be too careful when it comes to protecting your items during the relocation process.
 An additional insurance can be purchased either from a moving company or from a third-party insurance company.
+In that case your movers are obliged to pay 60 cents per pound of damaged goods, while the third-party company will cover the remaining amount.
 Also, check if your homeowner’s insurance provides proper coverage.